Stratolaunch Systems

-Stratolaunch LLC is an American aerospace company providing high-speed flight test services.
-It was originally formed in 2011 to develop a new air-launched space transportation system, with its corporate headquarters located in Seattle, Washington.
-The company and development project were officially announced in December 2011 by Microsoft co-founder Paul Allen and Scaled Composites founder Burt Rutan, who had previously collaborated on the creation of SpaceShipOne.
+Stratolaunch LLC is a private American aerospace company providing high-speed flight test services.
+It was founded in 2011 to develop a new air-launched space transportation system, with its corporate headquarters in Seattle.
+The company and development project were announced in December 2011 by Microsoft co-founder Paul Allen and Scaled Composites founder Burt Rutan, who had previously collaborated on SpaceShipOne.
+After ten years, the company was acquired in 2019 by Cerberus Capital Management and has continued privately funded, operating as a non-traditional defense contractor.

-The project originally had three primary components: a carrier aircraft being built by Scaled Composites (model Stratolaunch, called "Roc"), a multi-stage payload launch vehicle which was to have been launched at high altitude into space from under the carrier aircraft, plus a mating and integration system by Dynetics.
+The project began with three components: a carrier aircraft being built by Scaled Composites (model Stratolaunch, called "Roc"), a multi-stage payload launch vehicle launched at high altitude into space from under the carrier aircraft, plus a mating and integration system by Dynetics.

-Ultimately, only the carrier aircraft was fully developed by the time of Paul Allen's death in late 2018.
+However, only the carrier aircraft was fully developed by the time of Paul Allen's death in late 2018.

-The carrier aircraft first flew in April 2019, at the Mojave Air and Space Port, reaching 15000 ft and 165 kn (305 km/h) in a 2 h 29 min flight.
+The carrier aircraft first flew in April 2019, at the Mojave Air and Space Port, reaching 15000 ft and 305 km/h during a 2 hour 29 minute flight.

-Stratolaunch underwent a change of ownership and major change of direction in mid-2019 as the assets of the company were put up for sale, and some sources suggested that Stratolaunch could cease operations completely.
-The new owner was identified in December 2019 to be Cerberus Capital Management.
-CEO Jean Floyd announced that Stratolaunch reacquired staff in the fourth quarter of 2019, growing to 87 employees by mid-December and forecasting a "great year" in 2020 providing high-speed flight test services.
+Stratolaunch underwent a change of ownership and direction when Jean Floyd took over as CEO in 2019, reacquiring staff and growing to 87 employees by the beginning of 2020.
+Dr. Zachary Krevor has served as President and Chief Executive Officer of Stratolaunch, LLC since March 2022.
+Prior to becoming President and Chief Operating Officer, Dr. Krevor was the Vice President of Engineering at Stratolaunch Systems Corporation.